Earth Day: Tech bigwigs share how they’re taking care of the planet

 The expedition itself was a success, however, the 2041 Foundation would not have been able to continue to raise global awareness around climate change, if it were not for the data it collected during the mission.
 GPS, temperature, video footage, images; all of this data was vital to the success of the challenge.

 And, it is data that continues to hold the key to the long-term, successful pursuit of the 2041 Foundation’s core mission to combat climate change.
 Technology companies who are willing to partner with organisations like the 2041 Foundation and others doing similar work, are, in their own way, contributing to a globally important narrative that started with the heroic polar expeditions of Scott and Amundsen back in the early 1900s, and will hopefully continue long after 2041.”

-Six Degrees head of colocation Tim Arnold recommends that organisations join programmes such as the European Code of Conduct for Data Centre Energy Efficiency in order to reduce their environmental impact.
+Six Degrees head of colocation Tim Arnold recommends that organisations join programmes such as the European Code of Conduct for Data Center Energy Efficiency in order to reduce their environmental impact.

-In response, the European Code of Conduct for Data Centre Energy Efficiency programme was established in 2008 to improve understanding and awareness of energy demand within data centres, and recommend energy efficient best practices and targets.
+In response, the European Code of Conduct for Data Center Energy Efficiency programme was established in 2008 to improve understanding and awareness of energy demand within data centers, and recommend energy efficient best practices and targets.

-As a member of this programme since 2016, we are committed to reducing the environmental impact created by our data centres and aspire to lead the charge for other data centre owners to make this a priority.
+As a member of this programme since 2016, we are committed to reducing the environmental impact created by our data centers and aspire to lead the charge for other data center owners to make this a priority.
 So this World Earth Day, step back and look at the wider picture – at Six Degrees, we cannot emphasise enough the importance of protecting our planet.”